Gunwinyguan languages: Membership

+However, Green believes the similarities among these languages are due to shared retentions from Proto-Arnhem, and are not indicative of an exclusive relationship between them.

 Yangmanic had once been included, but has been removed from recent classifications.
 Various other languages appear to be related to this Gunwinyguan core.
 This larger family is sometimes also called Gunwinyguan, but more unambiguously Macro-Gunwinyguan or Arnhem.